OR Insight

-OR Insight is a peer-reviewed academic journal covering operations research.
+OR Insight is a discontinued peer-reviewed academic journal covering operations research.
 It is an official journal of The Operational Research Society.
-OR Insight publishes full length case-oriented papers aimed at managers, consultants and operational research practitioners.
+OR Insight published full length case-oriented papers aimed at managers, consultants and operational research practitioners.

 Abstracting and indexing

 The journal is abstracted and indexed by Association of Business Schools' Academic Journal Quality Guide, International Abstracts in Operations Research, and PASCAL.